-STAFF: The requested variance arises from special circumstances which do not generally apply to land in the general vicinity or the same zone because the carriage house had to be moved forward on the lot to accommodate parking off the alley.
+STAFF: The requested variance arises from special circumstances which do not generally apply to land in the general vicinity or the same zone because the site is currently three separate lots and the lot currently on the corner does comply with the 5' setback rule.
+It is only when the three lots are consolidated that the building on the other portions of the site will be required to comply with the 5' setback rule.

-2. The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or create an unnecessary hardship on the applicant.

-STAFF: The strict application of the provisions of the regulation would create an unnecessary hardship on the applicant by requiring the applicant to build a smaller carriage house.

-3. The circumstances not are the result of actions of the applicant taken subsequent to the adoption of the zoning regulation from which relief is sought.
+- 2. The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or create an unnecessary hardship on the applicant. - STAFF: The strict application of the provisions of the regulation would create an unnecessary hardship on the applicant by requiring the applicant to pull the building forward on the lot and diminishing the utility of the front courtyard. - 3.
+The circumstances not are the result of actions of the applicant taken subsequent to the adoption of the zoning regulation from which relief is sought.